Azure/functions-action/README.md

 1. RBAC with an Azure service principal
 1. Publish profile

-There are certain scenarios when not all of these methods are supported:
+There are special considerations for certain function app scenarios:

 - Your app is on any hosting plan in the Azure government clouds or Azure Stack Hub:
   - When using OIDC or RBAC auth, include the relevant `environment` and `audience` parameters for the `azure/login` action.
 - Your app is Linux-based on the Consumption plan and your project contains an executable file (custom handler, `chrome` in [Puppeteer](https://github.com/puppeteer/puppeteer)/[Playwright](https://github.com/microsoft/playwright), etc.):
   - RBAC is the only supported authentication method.

-#### Using OIDC for authentication (recommended)
+### Using OIDC for authentication (recommended)

 [OpenID Connect](https://docs.github.com/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers) involves configuring your Azure user-assigned managed identity to trust GitHub's OIDC as a federated identity.